stevenMouret/web-accessibility-guidelines/_doc/accessibility/forms/relevance-of-field-labels.md

 To be compliant, a label must:

 * be relevant;
-* be correctly connected to the corresponding field.
+* be correctly connected to the corresponding field;
+* visible.

 #### Relevance of field labels